The Tanaka-Thomas's Vafa-Witten invariants via surface Deligne-Mumford stacks: Introduction

 From \cite{GJK}, the second part of (\ref{eqn_VW_P112}) is a holomorphic part of a modular form.
 For any $\Delta > 0$, let $H(\Delta)$ be the number of (equivalence classes of) positive definite integer binary quadratic forms $AX^2 + BXY + CY^2$ with discriminant $B^2-4AC =-\Delta$ and weighted by the size by the following: forms equivalent to $\lambda(X^2 + Y^2)$ and $\lambda(X^2 + XY + Y^2)$ are counted with weights $1/2$ and $1/3$ respectively.
 Then Theorem 1.2 of \cite{GJK} tells us that the sum in (\ref{eqn_VW_P112}) is:

 if $c_1$ is odd and

 if $n$ is even, where $\sigma_0(n)$ is the sum of divisors function.
 They are the holomorphic part of a modular form.

-We also perform calculations in the rank $\rk=2$ case for a $r$-th root stack $\sS$ over a general type quintic surface $S$ along a smooth divisor $C\in |K_{S}|$; and quintic surfaces $\sS$ with ADE isolated singularities.
+We also perform calculations in the rank $\rk=2$ case for an $r$-th root stack $\sS$ over a general type quintic surface $S$ along a smooth divisor $C\in |K_{S}|$; and quintic surfaces $\sS$ with ADE isolated singularities.
 The calculations are for the second type $\cc^*$-fixed components such that in the fixed loci $(E,\phi)\in \rM^{(2)}$ the Higgs field $\phi\neq 0$.
 The fixed loci $\rM^{(2)}$ is expressed as union of nested Hilbert schemes, see Proposition \ref{prop_second_fixed_loci_Hilbert_scheme}, and Proposition \ref{prop_second_fixed_loci_Hilbert_scheme_isolated}.

 In the first special case that one ideal sheaf is the structure sheaf, the nested Hilbert scheme is just the Hilbert scheme of points on the surface DM stack $\sS$ with fixed $K$-group class $\mathbf{c}\in K_0(\sS)$.
-We do the calculations for such Hilbert schemes on orbifolds and get the same results as in \cite[Proposition 8.22, \S 8.5]{TT1}, see Theorem \ref{thm_generating_function_root_quintic} and Theorem \ref{thm_generating_function_ADE_quintic}.
-The reason for the $r$-th root stack $\sS$ is not known for the authors, just from calculation.
+We do the calculations for such Hilbert schemes on orbifolds and get similar results as in \cite[Proposition 8.22, \S 8.5]{TT1}, see Theorem \ref{thm_generating_function_root_quintic} and Theorem \ref{thm_generating_function_ADE_quintic}.

 Let $\sS$ be a quintic orbifold surface with isolated ADE singularities $P_1,\cdots, P_s$.
-The reason that the calculation results from the component of Hilbert scheme of points for such $\sS$ are the same as in \cite[\S 8.5]{TT1} may be explained as deformation invariance since smooth quintic surfaces can be deformed into quintic surfaces with ADE isolated singularities.
+In this case we get the same result as in \cite[\S 8.5]{TT1}.
+The reason that the results from the component of Hilbert scheme of points for such $\sS$ are the same as in \cite[\S 8.5]{TT1} may be explained as deformation invariance since smooth quintic surfaces can be deformed into quintic surfaces with ADE isolated singularities.
 The canonical line bundle $K_{\sS}$ for $\sS$ will have trivial $G_i$ representation around any isolated ADE singularity point $P_i$ so that locally $\sS$ is isomorphic to $[\cc^2/G_i]$.
 This can be taken as the other reason for the equality of the results as in \cite[\S 8.5]{TT1} since the canonical divisor curve $C\in |K_{\sS}|$ will not touch the isolated singular points $P_1,\cdots, P_s$.
 We also do a second special case calculations for the nested Hilbert schemes for $\sS$ with ADE isolated singularities, and this time the result of the integral is different from \cite[\S 8.7]{TT1}.

 Finally we discuss the relation of the Vafa-Witten invariants of a quintic orbifold surface with ADE singularities and their {\em crepant resolutions}.